 - Confirm bookings by selecting the “My Upcoming Events” option.
 You should see your exams listed with a status of “Tentative”.
 When we schedule your exams, we will send you a confirmation email and the exam status in the online portal will change to “Booked”.

-Deadline to book your final exam for the Fall 2021 semester is April 1, 2022.
+Deadline to book your final exam for the Summer 2022 semester is Thursday, July 28, 2022.

 Students who are unable to write with us on the day of their test are expected to notify our office.
 If you miss a test, it is your responsibility to notify your instructor and discuss their policy for missed tests.
 If your instructor approves you to write your test at a later date with our office, please connect with our Facilitators to arrange this.